pineappletapped/VideoPlatform/README.md

 Cricket mode offers a dedicated scoreboard style showing runs, wickets and overs for both sides in a single bar.
 Choose between this and the regular styles from the options modal.

+### Logo Stingers

+All events include a **Stinger** tab letting you quickly display a fullscreen logo for scene transitions.
+Choose from your event branding logos, the currently selected team logos or any uploaded sponsors.